mirrexagon/lua-irc-engine/README.md

 		CTCP handler, and the PRIVMSG callback isn't called.

 CTCP (sender, origin, command, params, pm)
-	Called when a CTCP message is received.
+	Called when a CTCP message is received in a PRIVMSG.
 	"params" is a table of parameters.
 	If the command is ACTION, CTCP passes processing on to the ACTION handler, and the CTCP callback isn't called.

+CTCP_REPLY (sender, origin, command, params, pm)
+	As above, but for CTCPs in a NOTICE.

 ACTION (sender, origin, action, pm)
 	Called when an ACTION is received (ie. "/me <action>") Callback parameters are similar to PRIVMSG and NOTICE.
+	Note that there is actually no handler with this name.
+Regardless, the associated callback is called.
 ```